jlperla/web-academic/content/post/computational-macro/index.md

 This is a newly proposed course which will be taught as **ECON 407 in Spring 2023**  as a pilot.

 See below for additional **strongly recommended** prerequisites.
-To summarize: beyond the intermediate micro students are expected to have a ECON 323 or a similar programming course using Python, Matlab, or similar languages (i.e., Stata and R are insufficient).
-Finally, students should have  MATH 221 or an equivalent course in matrix algebra---which would already fulfilled by those taking ECON 323.
+To summarize: beyond the intermediate micro you are expected to have a ECON 323 or a similar programming course using Python, Matlab, or similar languages (i.e., Stata and R are insufficient).
+Finally, you should have  MATH 221 or an equivalent course in matrix algebra---which would already fulfilled by those taking ECON 323.

 ## Calendar Description:
 **ECON 408: Computational Methods in Macroeconomics**